-A fairly detailed description should have been included in the original request to custodian.
+A fairly detailed description should have been included in the original request to the custodian.

-The letter should include a brief statement as to why record is public or, if custodian has given reason for denial, refutation of that reason.
+The letter should include a brief statement as to why the record is public or, if the custodian has given reason for denial, refutation of that reason.

 The Law requires that the appeal “state the grounds upon which the requester asserts that the record is a public record, legislative record or financial record and shall address any grounds stated by the agency for delaying or denying the request.”
 65 Pa.
 C.S.A. § 67.1101(a)(1).
 The Office of Open Records maintains a standard appeal form on its website. https://www.openrecords.pa.gov/Appeals/ProceduralGuidelines.cfm.